Digital twins, detailed 3D replicas of real-world environments, are becoming essential across industries:

 These applications demand accurate, photorealistic reconstructions, not just point clouds or rough meshes, but dynamic, view-dependent representations of the real world.
 As the demand for spatial understanding grows, so does the need for accessible, high-quality 3D capture pipelines.

-However, capturing high-quality training data for these methods remains a major challenge:
+However, capturing high-quality training data for these methods remains a significant challenge:

 - Data Quality Issues: Real-world image and video data often suffer from problems like insufficient scene coverage, poor lighting, reflections, shadows, and occlusions, which negatively affect training outcomes.

-- Lack of User Guidance: Novice users typically lack best-practice knowledge regarding capture angles, camera settings, and lighting conditions, leading to suboptimal datasets.
+- Lack of User Guidance: Novice users often lack best-practice knowledge of capture angles, camera settings, and lighting conditions, resulting in suboptimal datasets.

-- Scale and Coverage: Collecting comprehensive data for large environments usually involves multiple video captures.
-Ensuring complete coverage without gaps or redundancies is both time-consuming and difficult
+- Scale and Coverage: Collecting comprehensive data across large environments often requires multiple video captures.
+Ensuring complete coverage without gaps or redundancies is both time-consuming and challenging.

 - Dynamic Elements: The presence of moving objects, such as people or vehicles, introduces additional complexity during both capture and reconstruction.